LiangJoshua/devops-infrastructure/dev/vscode/README.md

 If you have trouble using the command palette just add a `settings.json` file with the content above inside your `.vscode` folder

 ## Directory Layout
-This should be your final directory layout for calisthantics-web.
+This should be your final directory layout for 40percent-web.
 If it doesn't match, you possibly made an error.
 Feel free to contact Joshua Liang for assistance.

 ```
-├── calisthantics-web/             # Parent app directory
+├── 40percent-web/             # Parent app directory
 │   ├── .vscode/                   # Visual studio code parent directory
 │   |   ├── extensions.json        # Visual studio code extensions
 │   |   └── settings.json          # Visual studio code settings